-The milk foam softens the strong espresso flavor and it’s perfect for those that don’t enjoy drinking it clean.
+The milk foam softens the strong espresso flavor and it’s perfect for those that don’t enjoy drinking it plain.

-If you want to find out what’s a topped up, or a latte macchiato and how they compare to the espresso macchiato, check out this post.
+If you want to find out what’s a topped-up macchiato, or a latte macchiato and how they compare to the espresso macchiato, check out this post.

 The macchiato, just like other classic espresso drinks, is differently interpreted among different coffee shops and cafès.

 Of course, they all try to come up with something better that will make them stick out.